tavisit/PC_Benchmark/README.md

 The RAM class should have 3 public classes:
 1. DimensionRAM -> has no parameters and returns a float value that represents the space available on the RAM chip in Mb
 2. HealthRAM -> has no parameters and returns a float value representing the health of the RAM stick from 0 to 100% healthy
-3. SpeedRAM -> has no parameters and returns a float value representing the frequency of the RAM stick in MHz
+3. SpeedRAM -> has no parameters and returns a float value representing the MIPS of the RAM stick in MHz

 ##### Storage

 The Storage class should have 3 public classes:
 1. DimensionStorage -> has a string parameter that represents the path/drive for analysis and returns a float value that represents the space available on the storage path in Mb
 2. HealthStorage -> has a string parameter that represents the path/drive for analysis and returns a float value representing the health of the storage path from 0 to 100% healthy
-3. SpeedStorage -> has a string parameter that represents the path/drive for analysis and returns a float value representing the frequency of the storage in MHz
+3. SpeedStorage -> has a string parameter that represents the path/drive for analysis and returns a float value representing the MIPS of the storage in MHz

 ##### MicrosoftBenchmark